Empowering Innovation in Education: a TED x NY Education Event

-About 200 educators and other interested people met on for a day of sharing ideas about education.
-The setting was the New York Academy of Sciences on the 40th floor overlooking ground zero — the perfect place to discuss rebuilding dreams.
+About two hundred educators and other interested people met recently to share ideas about education.
+The setting was the NY Academy of Sciences on the fortieth floor overlooking ground zero—the perfect place to discuss rebuilding dreams.
 TED, which stands for Technology, Entertainment, Design (www.TED.com), is an annual event where leading thinkers share what they are most passionate about.
 A TEDx event, such as this one, is independently organized and licensed by TED, but still exclusive.
 Attendees had to fill out an application with their background, interests, and three conversation starters just to purchase a ticket.